rynxzyy/Scrape-Archive/README.md

 ![Layout](https://files.catbox.moe/8704a6.png)

-This repository stores web scraping scripts for experimental purposes.
+A simple project for storing my web scraping results.
+It’s meant for experimental use only.